lovablelabs/docs/src/tips-tricks/using-videos.md

 ## Further learning and examples

-To see these methods in action, explore one of the example projects: [GPT Engineer using videos example project](https://gptengineer.app/projects/380835ab-c8d7-4f45-9b0d-51ec04294457).
+To see these methods in action, explore one of the example projects: [Lovable using videos example project](https://gptengineer.app/projects/380835ab-c8d7-4f45-9b0d-51ec04294457).
 You’ll find real prompts demonstrating how videos are integrated using both methods.

 Additionally, for a more technical look at the video adding process, check out this public repository: [GitHub: Video Upload Example](https://github.com/viborc/adding-videos-example).
 It includes the video upload and the implementation details used in the project.